owen97779/resumeCV/index.md

 ### **Virtual Reality Solar-System Grand Tour** &#124; `2021`

 A simulation of the Voyager 2 probe was made using the Unity engine and programmed using C# as part of a two person group project.
 Newtonian gravitation was numerically modelled to accurately output the correct trajectory and planetary orbits in accordance to the initial conditions provided by the NASA JPL dataset.
 VR implementation and interactive controls were implemented to create an immersive teaching experience.
 A scientific paper was made summarising the results.
-Project Link: https://github.com/owen97779/Unity-
+[Project Link](https://github.com/owen97779/Unity-)

 ### **Experimental Physics** &#124; `2021`